brendt/stitcher.io/src/data/blog/2017-12-24-asynchronous-php.md

 - [Code generators](*https://github.com/spatie/schema-org)
 - Static site generators - like Stitcher

-We wanted to create an easy-to-use package, yet one that could solve some of our use cases.
+We wanted to create an easy-to-use package, yet one that could solve our use cases.
 Some of the packages listed above will not use the new `spatie/async` package, because there's also a queueing system provided with Laravel.